edgarv09/statistics/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/statistics.
+Bug reports and pull requests are welcome on GitHub at https://github.com/edgarv09/statistics.

 ## License
+Edgar Villamarin (edgarv.uribe@hotmail.com)

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).